Updated on 2026-01-28 GMT+08:00

 The system-defined policies preset for UCS in IAM include UCS FullAccess, UCS CommonOperations, UCS CIAOperations, and UCS ReadOnlyAccess.

-• UCS FullAccess: UCS administrator with full permissions, including creating permission policies and security policies
+• UCS FullAccess: administrator permissions for UCS.
+Users with these permissions can perform all operations on UCS, including creating permission policies and security policies.

 UCS FullAccess does not have the RBAC permissions of CCE clusters.
-You need to go to the Permissions page to grant permissions for CCE clusters.
+Users need to go to the Permissions page to grant permissions for CCE clusters.

 • UCS CommonOperations: common operation permissions for UCS.
 Users with these permissions can create workloads, distribute traffic, and perform other operations.

-• UCS CIAOperations: administrator permissions for UCS Container Intelligent Analysis
+• UCS CIAOperations: administrator permissions for UCS CIA.

-• UCS ReadOnlyAccess: read-only permissions for UCS services (except for Container Intelligent Analysis)
+• UCS ReadOnlyAccess: read-only permissions for UCS (excluding CIA).

 You can check the content of a system-defined policy to learn about its supported actions.
 An action is in the format of {service-name}:{resource-type}:{action}.
 The wildcard (*) is allowed, indicating all actions.

-The following is an example of the UCS FullAccess policy.
+The following shows the content of the UCS FullAccess policy.
 This policy contains all permissions for UCS, Cloud Container Engine (CCE), and SoftWare Repository for Container (SWR), and operation permissions on some resources of Application Operations Management (AOM), Simple Message Notification (SMN), Domain Name Service (DNS), and other services.

 {